Events

 Forest Restoration Economy Summit

-The Forest Restoration Economy Summit is an in-person convening hosted by WWIRC in Spring 2026, bringing together decision-makers, practitioners, industry leaders, and investors to advance the pace and scale of forest restoration across the state by advancing Colorado's Forest Restoration Economy.
+The Forest Restoration Economy Summit is hosted by WWIRC on May 15, 2026, in Granby, CO.
+The Summit will bring together decision-makers, practitioners, industry leaders, and investors to accelerate the pace and scale of forest restoration by advancing Colorado’s Forest Restoration Economy.

-The summit aims to surface actionable strategies, identify investment and policy opportunities, and build alignment across sectors to support sustained restoration at scale, while generating insights that inform WWIRC’s ongoing strategy and future engagement.
+The convening will prioritize cross-sector collaboration and deeper dialogue, creating space to surface actionable strategies, identify investment and policy opportunities, and build alignment needed to support restoration at scale.
+Insights generated through the Summit will inform WWIRC’s ongoing strategy and future engagement with partners and policymakers.